m31coding/M31.FluentAPI/README.md

 - [DockerFile](src/ExampleProject/DockerFile.cs)
 - ...

-Here is the full example from the introduction to the basics:
+Here is an example from the introduction to the basics:

 ```cs
 [FluentApi]